google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

 ### Requires Interaction

-Chrome on desktop will show notifications for a set time period before hiding it.
-Chrome on Android doesn't have this behaviour, notifications are displayed until the user interacts with it.
+Chrome on desktop will show notifications for a set time period before hiding them.
+Chrome on Android doesn't have this behaviour, notifications are displayed until the user interacts with them.

-To force a notification to stay visible until the user has interacted with it you can define the `requireInteraction` option.
+To force a notification to stay visible until the user interacts with it add the `requireInteraction` option.
 This will show the notification permanently until the user dismisses / clicks your notification.